-Rexnord Corporation (RXN) CEO Todd Adams on Q4 2020 Results - Earnings Call Transcript

 Joe O'Dea

-On the cost cuts and the $51 million, $68 million annualized, can you give any context in terms of your planning for what range of demand declines that addresses?
+On the cost cuts and the $51 million, $68 million annualized, can you give any context in terms of your planning for what kind of range of demand declines that addresses?
 And how far you need to move outside of those ranges either to the upside or downside to start making changes to your cost out plans?

 Todd Adams

 We're refining it as necessary starting today either in the last several weeks.
-If you're below the touchy [ph] line we're asking you to think about what else we need to do and respond real-time as opposed to try to project what order rates are going to be four or five months from now.
+If you're below the touchy [ph] line, we're asking you to think about what else we need to do and respond real-time as opposed to try to project what order rates are going to be four or five months from now.
 It would certainly be our assumption that some of these declines moderate to a degree.

 But that being said, we've got to just be vigilant about it, and so we're not giving guidance now for the December quarter.
-What we're talking about is we're already cut below what we hope to be a pretty tough quarter.
+What we're talking about is, we're already cut below what we hope to be a pretty tough quarter.

-When we get to July and we give you the next update, we'll have a hopefully a slightly better view.
+When we get to July and we give you the next update, we'll have hopefully a slightly better view.
 We may not.
-But, nonetheless, the cost structure that we've gotten ourselves too is very durable across pretty big declines for a while, is the way to think about it.
-We didn't have -- we don't have a V-recovery in the September and December quarter.
+But, nonetheless, the cost structure that we've gotten ourselves too is very durable across pretty big declines for a while is the way to think about it.
+We didn't have -- we don't have a V recovery in the September and December quarter.

-And we took the approach of lower for longer, forced ourselves to cut our cost to that level.
-And then, work our tails off, to do better than that, as we take share.
-And again, I think that's the prudent thing to do.
-And that's the way we've approached it.
+And we took the approach of lower for longer, forced ourselves to cut our cost to that level, and then work our tails off to do better than that as we take share.
+And again, I think that's the prudent thing to do and that's the way we've approached it.

 Joe O'Dea

-And then, as you think about that part of the year, into the back half of the calendar year.
-Could you talk a little bit about end-markets both within PMC and Water Management, that might be poised for more of an improvement post June.

-And those that would be more positioned to endure a sort of lower for longer type of environment, in Aerospace kind of curious about what your expectations are there, versus other markets that you see could be kind of more resilient or more, kind of, V-shaped?
+And then, as you think about that part of the year, into the back half of the calendar year, could you talk a little bit about end markets both within PMC and Water Management, that might be poised for more of an improvement post June, and those that would be more positioned to endure a sort of lower for longer type of environment in Aerospace, kind of curious about what your expectations are there versus other markets that you see could be kind of more resilient or more kind of, V-shaped?

 Todd Adams